 BY REPUTATION:

-The logo of the Navegadores de Naguabo: a gold "N" set off against a diamond pattern of sapphire blue and black, bordered in navy-gold-navy.
+The logo of the Navegadores de Naguabo: a gold "N" set off against a diamond pattern of sapphire blue and a darker version of the same, bordered in gold-black-gold.

 Navegadores